ucoProject/ucoproject.github.io/releases/0.8.0/index.md

 #### Breaking Changes
 *(These are changes to ontologies, classes or properties in the preexisting ontology that make the new release non-backward-compatible.)*

-* Restructured repository by moving previously prefixed uco-* ontology files under new directory /ontology/* [CP-Ref-Needed]
+* Restructured repository by moving previously prefixed uco-* ontology files under new directory /ontology/* [CP-56]

 #### Changes

 *(These are general changes to the preexisting ontology that are not breaking or range changes.)*

-* Updated CI testing (Makefiles) to reflect repository restructure [CP-Ref-Needed]
+* Updated CI testing (Makefiles) to reflect repository restructure [CP-56]